By Robert Bergman

 You’re either reading this because you’re familiar with ScrOGing or you’re curious about this whimsical term.
 What is ScrOGing?
 Actually, the term is ScrOG, which is the shortened form of “Screen of Green”.
 Still confused?
 Simply put, to

 A screen is used to force your crop to grow low and dense, forming a canopy of buds at the screen level; thus, the term “Screen of Green”.
 This practice will yield more usable product for those of you who grow indoors.
 Sounds good, right?
 Here’s how to do it:

 Step 1: Screen the plants

 Secure a screen 20″ to 25″ above your plants.
 It should be made of sturdy material and have 2″ x 2″ open squares throughout.
-The idea is to limit the plant’s height while encouraging the formation of buds.
+The idea is to limit the plant’s height by tucking under the screen, while encouraging the formation of buds.

 Step 2: Remove colas